mrkkrp/dot-emacs/README.md

 that if you care about your health, you don't need to wait until you have RSI to optimize your interaction with computer.

+## Dvorak Layout

+I recently switched to the Dvorak layout and it's fantastic.
+Typing is a lot more comfortable now.

 ## Modal Editing

 Currently I'm using `modalka-mode` that allows to edit text in modal